1jour1vin

 Nose

-Mineral style, great purity, citrus notes, beautiful balance between power, richness, complexity, and distinct tension.
+A mineral style of great purity, with citrus notes and a beautiful balance between power, richness, complexity, and a distinct liveliness

 Serve